 Policy: We are pursuing state laws to require that all new vehicles sold starting in 2030 be clean, zero-emissions vehicles.
 We are currently focusing on California and Washington.
 Phasing out gas vehicles in those states will blaze the path for other states and the entire country to transition to clean vehicles.

-We are forging a new and powerful coalition in opposition to gasoline, and leading the campaign to accelerate the transition away from gas vehicles towards cleaner alternatives.
+We are spearheading a new and powerful coalition called Yes Clean Cars, and leading the campaign to accelerate the transition away from gas vehicles towards cleaner alternatives.

 Culture: Coltura is changing the cultural meaning of gasoline and leading the no-gasoline movement.